Albert Jay Nock: Life and work

-Nock died of leukemia in 1945, at the Wakefield, Rhode Island home of his longtime friend, Ruth Robinson, the illustrator of his 1934 book, "A Journey into Rabelais' France".
+Nock died of leukemia in 1945, at the Wakefield, Rhode Island home of his longtime friend, Ruth Robinson, the illustrator of his 1934 book, A Journey into Rabelais' France.
 He is buried in Riverside Cemetery, in Wakefield.

 Thought

 Describing himself as a philosophical anarchist, Nock called for a radical vision of society free from the influence of the political state.
 He described the state as that which "claims and exercises the monopoly of crime".
 He opposed centralization, regulation, the income tax, and mandatory education, along with what he saw as the degradation of society.
 He denounced in equal terms all forms of totalitarianism, including "Bolshevism...
-Fascism, Hitlerism, Marxism, [and] Communism" but also harshly criticized democracy.
+Fascism, Nazism, Marxism, [and] Communism" but also harshly criticized democracy.
 Instead, Nock argued, "The practical reason for freedom is that freedom seems to be the only condition under which any kind of substantial moral fiber can be developed.
 Everything else has been tried, world without end.
 Going dead against reason and experience, we have tried law, compulsion and authoritarianism of various kinds, and the result is nothing to be proud of."

 During the 1930s, Nock was one of the most consistent critics of Franklin Roosevelt's New Deal programs.
 In Our Enemy, the State, Nock argued that the New Deal was merely a pretext for the federal government to increase its control over society.
 He was dismayed that the president had gathered unprecedented power in his own hands and called this development an out-and-out coup d'état.
 Nock criticized those who believed that the new regimentation of the economy was temporary, arguing that it would prove a permanent shift.
 He believed that the inflationary monetary policy of the Republican administrations of the 1920s was responsible for the onset of the Great Depression and that the New Deal was responsible for perpetuating it.